chroma-sdk/Colore/README.md

 ### Extensions

-The [WPF][colore-wpf] and [WinForms][colore-winforms] extension packages for Colore are not yet available for the new Colore version, but will be on NuGet soon, so stay tuned!
+The [WPF][colore-wpf] and [WinForms][colore-winforms] extension packages for Colore are not yet available for the new Colore version, but will be on NuGet soon™, so stay tuned!

 Using
 -----